verrazzano/docs/content/en/docs/_index.md

 Verrazzano [release versions](https://github.com/verrazzano/verrazzano/releases/) and source code are available at [https://github.com/verrazzano/verrazzano](https://github.com/verrazzano/verrazzano).
 This repository contains a Kubernetes operator for installing Verrazzano and example applications for use with Verrazzano.

-For documentation from prior releases, See the [Documentation Archive](../../archive).
+For documentation from all releases, See the [Documentation Archive](../../archive).